-With no quantified evidence as to the limitations posed by Mermaid Tails and Fins on swimming ability, this study aimed to compare the swimming skills of children with and without wearing the product to determine if they may constitute a drowning risk.
-The listed objectives have been developed to guide the research process and achieve the stated aims;
+With no quantified evidence as to the limitations posed by Mermaid Tail and Fin products on swimming ability, this study aimed to compare the swimming skills of children with and without wearing the products to determine if they may constitute a drowning risk.

+The following objectives were developed to guide the research process and achieve the stated aims;

-- Assess the difference in the skills of children swimming with and without the product. - Determine the views of children in regards to wearing the product while in the water. - Explore parental perceptions of the products, both positive and negative. - Measure the level of risk associated with wearing Mermaid Tails and Fins. - Evaluate the ease as to which Mermaid Tails and Fins can be removed in the case of an aquatic emergency.
+- Assess the difference in the skills of children swimming with and without the product. - Determine the views of children in regard to wearing the product while in the water. - Explore parental perceptions of the products, both positive and negative. - Measure the level of risk associated with wearing Mermaid Tails and Fins. - Evaluate the ease as to which Mermaid Tails and Fins can be removed in the case of an aquatic emergency.